All that's wrong with the left in one Politico article

-Did Politico’s Evan Mendery set out to expose the authoritarian nature of the American left in this article called “What Happened to Alan Dershowitz”?
+Did Politico’s Evan Mandery set out to expose the authoritarian nature of the American left in this article called “What Happened to Alan Dershowitz”?
 I’m not sure.
 Regardless, he has done a good job of it.

 Here are the key passages: